-Stevens-Johnson syndrome is a rare, serious disorder in which your skin and mucous membranes react severely to a medication or infection.
-Often, Stevens-Johnson syndrome begins with flu-like symptoms, followed by a painful red or purplish rash that spreads and blisters, eventually causing the top layer of your skin to die and shed.
+Stevens-Johnson syndrome is a rare, serious disorder of your skin and mucous membranes.
+It's usually a reaction to a medication or an infection.
+Often, Stevens-Johnson syndrome begins with flu-like symptoms, followed by a painful red or purplish rash that spreads and blisters.
+Then the top layer of the affected skin dies and sheds.

-Stevens-Johnson syndrome presents a medical emergency that usually requires hospitalization.
+Stevens-Johnson syndrome is a medical emergency that usually requires hospitalization.
 Treatment focuses on eliminating the underlying cause, controlling symptoms and minimizing complications.

 - Facial swelling